sekunder/sekunder.github.io/_pages/ug-compact.md

 * Learn new [mathematical theory and applications](/ug-curriculum), beyond what is covered in your classes
 * Learn how to plan, design, and conduct high-quality mathematical and scientific research
 * Learn how to document and present your findings, and do so regularly <!--probably via basecamp -->
-* Attend regular meetings: 3-4 lab meetings during the semester, and 1-on-1 meetings with your research mentor every week or two.
+* Attend regular meetings: 3-4 lab meetings during the semester, and 1-on-1 meetings with your research mentor (most likely me) every week or two.
 * Be engaged with the research group, by presenting and joining the discussion at lab meetings
 * Treat your lab mates and lab funds with respect
 * Take advantage of professional development opportunities (for example, when recent graduates return to campus to discuss their experiences, or when an outside speaker will be giving a lecture on a relevant topic)